iscmueh/website/content/english/about/_index.md

 # about image
 image: "images/about/about-page.jpg"
 # meta description
 description : "Institute of Smart City and Management (ISCM) is a research institute belong to the University of Economics Ho Chi Minh (UEH).
-Research and education activities are fundementally formulated based on the concept of integration of frontier architectural, technological and engineering applications and modelling. "
+Research and education activities are fundamentally formulated based on the concept of integration of frontier architectural, technological and engineering applications and modelling. "
 ---
 ### Short Introduction
 Established in May 2020, Institute of Smart City and Management (ISCM) is positioned as the first phase of multidiscipline in UEH, and active response to urban challenges.
 ISCM has been positioned as a Center of Excellence in academic and practical fields, focusing on Smart City strategies – how technology can be a problem-solving instrument in a rapidly changing and unpredictable world.